Harvard Environmental Law Review: History and overview

 The Harvard Environmental Law Review was founded in 1976 by Harvard Law School students Deborah Williams, James McDaniel, and Alan Gabbay; at the time, it was the school's fifth law journal.
 In a preface to the inaugural issue, former Harvard Law School dean Albert Sacks wrote that one of the journal's goals was to "raise questions" about whether environmental progress "conforms to an intelligent and coherent set of goals."
 The founding editors explained that the goal of the inaugural issue was to cover recent developments in environmental law and policy.
 However, in its early years, the journal shifted its focus toward a wider range of topics because "it was too ambitious to ask students to research and write a comprehensive overview of recent developments every year."

 Impact

 In 2016, Washington and Lee University's Law Journal Rankings placed the journal as the top-ranked environmental, natural resources, and land use law journal according to combined score, impact factor, and journal citations.
 In his 1998 assessment of environmental law journals, Gregory Scott Crespi described the Harvard Environmental Law Review as a "leading journal" in its field.
-The journal has been cited legal treatises, including American Jurisprudence, American Law Reports, and the Restatement (Third) of Property.
+The journal has been cited in legal treatises, including American Jurisprudence, American Law Reports, and the Restatement (Third) of Property.